dotnet/EntityFramework.Docs/entity-framework/ef6/fundamentals/performance/perf-whitepaper.md

 ### 9.6      NGEN

 Entity Framework 6 does not come in the default installation of .NET framework.
 As such, the Entity Framework assemblies are not NGEN’d by default which means that all the Entity Framework code is subject to the same JIT’ing costs as any other MSIL assembly.
 This might degrade the F5 experience while developing and also the cold startup of your application in the production environments.
 In order to reduce the CPU and memory costs of JIT’ing it is advisable to NGEN the Entity Framework images as appropriate.
-For more information on how to improve the startup performance of Entity Framework 6 with NGEN, see [Improving Startup Performance with NGen (EF6 Onwards)](~/ef6/fundamentals/performance/ngen.md).
+For more information on how to improve the startup performance of Entity Framework 6 with NGEN, see [Improving Startup Performance with NGen](~/ef6/fundamentals/performance/ngen.md).

 ### 9.7      Code First versus EDMX